The 20 Best Palatal Myoclonus Doctors Near Me in Alaska, US

 Offers Telehealth

-Thomas Hammond is an Otolaryngologist in Fairbanks, Alaska.
+Thomas Hammond is a General Surgeon in Fairbanks, Alaska.
 Dr. Hammond is rated as an Experienced provider by MediFind in the treatment of Palatal Myoclonus.
 His top areas of expertise are Trachoma, Otitis, Laryngitis, and Infant Hearing Loss.
-Dr. Hammond is currently accepting new patients.

 Experienced in Palatal Myoclonus